-- 4.17a Where a patient is to be recalled to hospital (see paragraphs 29.42 29.65), the responsible clinician should give (or arrange for the patient to be given) oral reasons for the decision before the recall.
-The patient may nominate another person who they wish to be notified of the decision. - 4.17b Where a conditionally discharged patient is to be recalled to hospital a brief verbal explanation of the Secretary of State's reasons for recall should be provided to the patient at the time of recall unless there are exceptional reasons why this is not possible, eg the patient is violent or too distressed.
+- 4.18 Where a patient is to be recalled to hospital (see paragraphs 29.45 29.68), the responsible clinician should give (or arrange for the patient to be given) oral reasons for the decision before the recall.
+The patient may nominate another person who they wish to be notified of the decision. - 4.19 Where a conditionally discharged patient is to be recalled to hospital, a brief verbal explanation of the Secretary of State's reasons for recall must be provided to the patient at the time of recall unless there are exceptional reasons why this is not possible, eg the patient is violent or too distressed.
 The Secretary of State's warrant will detail the reasons.
-The patient must also receive a full explanation of the reasons for his/her recall within 72 hours after admission in line with Health Service Guidelines HSG(93)20.
-Both written and oral explanation should be provided.
-Further information is available at paragraphs 29.49 29.59.
+The patient should also receive a full explanation of the reasons for his or her recall within 72 hours after admission, and both written and oral explanations should be provided.
+Further information is available at paragraphs 29.52 29.62.